Allergy Shots (Immunotherapy)

-Whether or not medications and avoiding triggers help you.
+Whether or not taking medicines and avoiding triggers helps you

 Getting your shots

 Allergy shots are given by injection in the upper arm.
-You may receive one shot or you may receive more than one.
+You may receive 1 shot or you may receive more than 1.
 This depends on the how many things are causing your allergies.
 You may feel a slight sting when you get each shot.

 After your shots

 You’ll need to wait for 30 minutes before you can leave.
 This is to make sure you're not having a serious reaction to the shot.
-You may have itchiness and soreness in your arm or sneezing and nasal congestion.
-If you do, however, have a serious reaction, you'll receive treatment while you’re in your provider's office.
+You may have itchiness and soreness in your arm, or sneezing and nasal congestion.
+If you have a serious reaction, you'll receive treatment while you’re in your provider's office.

 What is a serious reaction?

 In rare cases, allergy shots can cause a reaction called anaphylaxis.
 This is a life-threatening problem that must be treated right away.
-Go to the emergency room, or call 911 if you have any of the following:
+Call 911 if you have any of the following: